iamAkshayrao/scilab_point_cloud_toolbox/README.md

 # Scilab Point Cloud Toolbox

-This work is a part of the [Scilab](https://scilab.in/) Toolbox Hackathon organised by [FOSSEE](https://fossee.in/), IIT Bombay in June-July 2020. check out the [toolbox](https://atoms.scilab.org/toolboxes/point_cloud_toolbox/0.1.0) submitted to ATOMS.
+This work is a part of the [Scilab](https://scilab.in/) Toolbox Hackathon organised by [FOSSEE](https://fossee.in/), IIT Bombay in June-July 2020.

+Check out the [toolbox](https://atoms.scilab.org/toolboxes/point_cloud_toolbox/0.1.0) submitted to ATOMS.

 Purpose of the toolbox:
 ------------------------------------------------------------------------------------------------------------------------------------------------